 Perfectly Pink Applesauce

-- In a large pan over medium-high heat, combine the apples, plums, and water.
+In a large stock pot over medium-high heat, combine the apples, plums, and water.

 Note: if you don't have a food mill, here's how you can make the applesauce.
 Simply peel the apples and add the peeled skins to the pot while the apples cook, then remove the skins before pulsing apples in a food processor or blender.
 For chunky applesauce, use a potato masher.
 Also, if you can't find dark colored plums, make you can still make the pink applesauce, but the finished color won't be quite as deep (see photo to the right).